ProGraphics/prographics.github.io/pages/support/attribution.md

 ### CloudFlare

-[CloudFlare] is a content delivery network that is super easy to use.
-They generously offer a free tier that includes SSL.
+[CloudFlare](https://www.cloudflare.com) is a content delivery network that is super easy to use.
+They generously offer a free tier which includes SSL.
 Plus, they [host JavaScript libraries](https://cdnjs.com/)!

 ### Phlow Feeling Responsive